 Reducing Lead in Drinking Water (SDWA 1459B)

 The grant program funds activities to reduce lead in drinking water in disadvantaged communities through infrastructure and/or treatment improvements or facility remediation in schools and child care facilities.
 The goal of the program is to address conditions that contribute to increased concentrations of lead in drinking water.
-Funding Priorities - Fiscal Year 2019: Priority is given to applications that focus on reducing lead exposure in disadvantaged communities served by drinking water systems that exceeded the lead action level within the last three years, and/or that fall within or contain Opportunity Zones.
+Funding Priorities - Fiscal Year 2023: Priority is given to projects that focus on reducing lead exposure in disadvantaged communities served by drinking water systems with at least one lead action level exceedance within the last three years, in schools, daycares, and/or other facilities that primarily serve children or other populations vulnerable to environmental health risks.
+Funding Priorities - Fiscal Year 2024: Priority is given to projects that focus on reducing lead exposure in disadvantaged communities served by drinking water systems with at least one lead action level exceedance within the last three years, in schools, daycares, and/or other facilities that primarily serve children or other populations vulnerable to environmental health risks.

 General information about this opportunity